IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

 # Using Quantum NLP for Intelligent Understanding of ADR Contract Terms

-In this project, we use the quantum NLP library **Lambeq** to process sentences describing contract terms for American depository receipts.
+In this project, we use the quantum NLP library **Lambeq** to process sentences describing contract terms for American depository receipts (ADRs).

 ### How it works